-The Abrams Planetarium provides university instruction, special programs for visiting elementary and secondary school children, and educational entertainment for the public.
+The Abrams Planetarium provides university instruction, special programs for visiting elementary and secondary school children, and educational entertainment for the public, www.pa.msu.edu.
 See the College of Natural Science section of this catalog for additional information.

 ALUMNI MEMORIAL CHAPEL